LARISSAeuu/LARISSAeuu/README.md

 - 👋 Hi, I’m @LARISSAeuu
-- 👀 I’m interested in ...NADA NO MOMENT0!
-- 💞️ I’m looking to collaborate on ...SLA...
+- 💞️ I’m looking to  APRENDER A PROGRAMAR  :(
-- 📫 How to reach me ...SEM CHANCES foi mal :(

 <!---
 LARISSAeuu/LARISSAeuu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.